Ruben249/bt_demo/README.md

 source install/setup.bash
 ```
 ---
+## Run
-## RunThere is no single “one command” launcher in this top-level README because execution
+There is no single “one command” launcher in this top-level README because execution
 is typically split across multiple terminals (or tmux).
 Start with the package READMEs, in this order:
 1. `nao_hri_demo_nodes` (brings up bridges/stubs and demo nodes used by the BT)